Zbigniew Brzezinski: China

 Shortly after taking office in 1977, President Carter again reaffirmed the United States' position of upholding the Shanghai Communiqué.
-In May 1978, Brzezinski overcame concerns from the State Department and traveled to Beijing, where he began talks that seven months later led to full diplomatic relations.
+In May 1978, Brzeziński overcame concerns from the State Department and traveled to Beijing, where he began talks that seven months later led to full diplomatic relations.
 The United States and People's Republic of China announced on December 15, 1978, that the two governments would establish diplomatic relations on January 1, 1979.
 This required that the United States sever relations with the Republic of China on Taiwan.
-Consolidating U.S. gains in befriending Communist China was a major priority stressed by Brzezinski during his time as National Security Advisor.
+Consolidating U.S. gains in befriending Communist China was a major priority stressed by Brzeziński during his time as National Security Advisor.

-Brzezinski "denied reports that he encouraged China to support the genocidal dictator Pol Pot in Cambodia, because Pol Pot's Khmer Rouge were the enemies of communist Vietnam."
-However, following the Vietnamese invasion of Cambodia which toppled the Khmer Rouge, Brzezinski prevailed in having the administration refuse to recognize the new Cambodian government due to its support by the Soviet Union.
+Brzeziński "denied reports that he encouraged China to support the genocidal dictator Pol Pot in Cambodia, because Pol Pot's Khmer Rouge were the enemies of communist Vietnam."
+However, following the Vietnamese invasion of Cambodia which toppled the Khmer Rouge, Brzeziński prevailed in having the administration refuse to recognize the new Cambodian government due to its support by the Soviet Union.

 The most important strategic aspect of the new U.S.–Chinese relationship was in its effect on the Cold War.
 China was no longer considered part of a larger Sino-Soviet bloc but instead a third pole of power due to the Sino-Soviet Split, helping the United States against the Soviet Union.

 In the Joint Communiqué on the Establishment of Diplomatic Relations dated January 1, 1979, the United States transferred diplomatic recognition from Taipei to Beijing.
 The United States reiterated the Shanghai Communiqué's acknowledgment of the PRC position that there is only one China and that Taiwan is a part of China; Beijing acknowledged that the United States would continue to carry on commercial, cultural, and other unofficial contacts with Taiwan.
 The Taiwan Relations Act made the necessary changes in U.S. law to permit unofficial relations with Taiwan to continue.

 In addition the severing relations with the Republic of China, the Carter administration also agreed to unilaterally pull out of the Sino-American Mutual Defense Treaty, withdraw U.S. military personnel from Taiwan, and gradually reduce arms sales to the Republic of China.
 There was widespread opposition in Congress, notably from Republicans, due to the Republic of China's status as an anti-Communist ally in the Cold War.
 In Goldwater v.
 Carter, Barry Goldwater made a failed attempt to stop Carter from terminating the mutual defense treaty.